evanezewski-kubra/evanezewski-kubra/README.md

 ## Things I need
 - 🔍Clarity before I commit to anything
-- ✈️ A high level understanding of where my work fits into the bigger picture
+- ✈️ A high-level understanding of where my work fits into the bigger picture

 ## How I learn best